AlexRaudvee/Data-Challenge-3/README.md

 ```

 ## Usage
 After the installation, you can run the main pipeline through your google colab session.
 The file that you have to run is `pipeline.ipynb`.
 Make sure to check that you have created a short cut for images that are on google drive or/and change the global paths.
+If you decided to run the entire pipeline, we advice to set the `dataset_len_limit` in the dataloader at the bottom of the pipeline file, because otherwise the file is going to run for pretty long time before you get the results or visuals.

+**NOTE** Make sure that you did everything correctly from [Set-UP](#set-up) section!
+If something doesn't run, there is issues with installation part, so make sure, or contact us :)

 **NOTE**: If you run the pipeline in google colab, make sure to add the following folders to working environment: `packages`, `processings`, `assets`.

 ## Contributing
 We welcome contributions!
 To contribute: